 Marwan Nader is Technical Director of T.Y.
 Lin International's Bridge Line of Business and a member of the firm’s Board of Directors.
 He has over 25 years of experience in the design and construction of long-span bridges.

-Marwan recently served as Lead Designer and Project Manager for the new, award-winning Self-Anchored Suspension Span of the San Francisco-Oakland Bay Bridge.
-Other important projects include the San Diego-Coronado Bay Bridge Seismic Retrofit, the Panama Canal Second Crossing, the Bandra Worli Bridge in India, and the Wadi Abdoun Bridge in Jordan.
+Currently serving as Lead Design Engineer for the New Champlain Bridge over the St. Lawrence River in Montréal, Canada, Marwan was recently Lead Designer and Project Manager for the award-winning Self-Anchored Suspension Span of the San Francisco-Oakland Bay Bridge.
+He was also Project Manager and Engineer of Record for the detailed design of the cable dehumidification system for the main suspension cables of the William Preston Lane Jr. Memorial Bridge in Maryland.
+This is the first cable dehumidification system of its kind to be installed in North America.
+Other important projects include the Panama Canal Second Crossing, the Bandra Worli Bridge in India, and the Wadi Abdoun Bridge in Jordan.